gofractally/image-builders/README.md

 This repo has the GitHub Actions necessary to build various docker images.
 Both linux/arm64 and linux/amd64 runners are used to produce images compatible with both architectures.

-## ubuntu-2004-builder

-An image based on Ubuntu 20.04 that contains an environment suitable for building Psibase from source.

 ## ubuntu-2204-builder

 An image based on Ubuntu 22.04 that contains an environment suitable for building Psibase from source.